waoler/ioBroker.stockmarket/README.md

 **Tests:**: [![Travis-CI](http://img.shields.io/travis/waoler/ioBroker.stockmarket/master.svg)](https://travis-ci.org/waoler/ioBroker.stockmarket)

-## stockmarket adapter for ioBroker
+## Stockmarket adapter for ioBroker

 This ioBroker Adapter integrates the stock market in ioBroker.
 You can choose which stock you want to watch.